sveltely/sveltely.github.io/presentation.md

 Notes:

-You can download a basic project template by running the top command.
+You can download a basic project template by running the first command.
 This is similar to what `create-react-app` does for you.

-You can then just change into the new folder and install the dependencies.

-`npm run dev` will start a server on `localhost:5000`
+You just need to install the dependencies and then `npm run dev` will start a local server on port 5000.

 +++